DMalliaros/aws-cdk-cognito-user-pool/README.md

 # Amazon CDK and Cognito User Pool

 This repository contains an example projects for [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) or known as CDK and a [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
- We will create an Cognito User pool with
+We will simple configure an Cognito User pool.

 ## Tools